Travel Report: Angkor Wat, Cambodia.

 Inside, there are stone courtyards, column arcades, dusty alleyways, vast open squares and crumbling balconies aplenty.
 Moreover, just about everything is stuffed with Buddhist and Hindu images.

-It is so beautiful and intricate in its design, especially when you read one historian’s theory that the original ground plan aimed to replicate the position of the stars in the Draco constellation.
+It is so beautiful and intricate in design, especially when you read one historian’s theory that the original ground plan aimed to replicate the position of the stars in the Draco constellation.

 Parts of the complex remain wonderfully wild and unfinished.
 Some historians say construction was ongoing even at the time of King Suryavarman’s death, somewhere between 1145-1150.